Armenian Apostolic Church: In Armenia

+According to a 2015 survey 79% of people in Armenia trust it, while 12% neither trust it nor distrust it, and 8% distrust the church.

+As both Eastern and Western Armenia came under Persian and Ottoman rule, the Armenian Apostolic Church was the centre of many Armenian liberation activities.

 In Artsakh

-After the Bolshevik revolution and the subsequent annexation of Armenia by the U.S.S.R., all functioning religious institutions in NKAO were closed down and clergymen often either exiled or shot.
+After the Bolshevik revolution and the subsequent Soviet occupation of Armenia, all functioning religious institutions in the NKAO were closed down and clergymen often either exiled or shot.

 After a while the Armenian Apostolic Church resumed its activities.
-There were weddings, baptisms, and every Sunday Badarak at a free will attendance basis.
+There were weddings, baptisms, and every Sunday Patarag at a free will attendance basis.
 The Armenian Apostolic Church since 1989 restored or constructed more than 30 churches worldwide.
 In 2009 the Republic of Artsakh government introduced a law entitled "Freedom of Conscience and Religious Organisations", article 8 of which provided that only the Armenian Apostolic Church is allowed to preach on the territory of the Republic of Artsakh.
-However, the law did make processes available for other religious institutions to get approval from the government if they wished to worship within the Republic.
+However, the law did make processes available for other religious institutions to get approval from the government if they wished to worship within the republic.
+Since the downfall of Artsakh, the population has returned to Armenia or spread throughout the diaspora.

 Armenian diaspora

-Outside of West Asia, today there are notable Armenian Apostolic congregations in various countries in Europe, North America, South America, and South Asia.
+Outside of West Asia, there are notable Armenian Apostolic congregations in various countries.
+In 2024, the church had 600,000 members in North America and 10,000 members in South America; they also had 25,000 members in Europe.